Anheledir/Outlook-TrackAndBlock/README.md

 ## 🔧 Configuration (at the top of the script)
 - `$CategoryName = "Tracking"` (created automatically if missing)
 - `$DurationsStart / $DurationsExtend` — button minutes
+- `$AllowedStartMinutes` — minute marks for start alignment (e.g. `@(0,15,30,45)`); use `@()` to disable rounding
 - `$BtnWidth / $BtnHeight` — button sizes
 - Theme colors (dark/subtle) are defined as variables
 - Optional: `$SilentExtendDefault = $true` (disable MessageBox after "Extend")

+When alignment is active, the script checks for nearby appointments that just ended or are about to end and starts the new block right after them; otherwise it rounds to the closest allowed slot.

 ## 🧪 CLI Parameters (optional)
 ~~~powershell